In this article, you'll learn many of the deliverability best practices you should follow when sending your mailings, including:

-NOTE: Refer to the Maintaining a Good Sender Reputation section above to learn more.
+NOTE: Refer to Maintaining a Good Sender Reputation above to learn more.

 It is important to periodically look through your email list(s).
-If you see "role" addresses (which are not tied to a single person like admin@, info@, etc) then it is recommended to suppress them and see how they got onto your list in the first place; the same recommendation applies for non-existent domains (such as "example.com", "test.com", etc.).
+If you see "role" addresses (which are not tied to a single person like admin@ and info@) then it is recommended to suppress them and see how they got onto your list in the first place; the same recommendation applies for non-existent domains (such as "example.com" and "test.com").
 Also, see if you have any .mil or .gov addresses on your list which means they will most likely see only the text version of your mailings.